 Playful and bold when using classic tile selections.
 In this lower-level bath we blended a mini hexagon tile in a glass material that replicates architecture from the early 20th century.
 Paired with mixed metals and unique open storage, this space feels welcoming to any guest in your new space.

 6. Unique Tile Installation

-This is our favorite mosaic from the Chapter 15 collection of Jeffrey Courts' Metropolitan mosaic shown in Beige.
-What we love about this install are the no grout lines and the beautiful honed finish for an elevated kids or any guest bath.
+This is our favorite mosaic from the Chapter 15 collection of Jeffrey Courts’ Metropolitan mosaic shown in Beige.
+What we love about this installation are the no grout lines and the beautiful honed finish for elevated kids or any guest bath.

 7. Crown Molding for Impact

-A fairly quickly and easy upgrade to most small spaces.
-Consider pairing this detail to a colorway within the space, such as the wallpaper in this powder room.
+A fairly quick and easy upgrade to most small spaces.
+Consider pairing this detail with a colorway within the space, such as the wallpaper in this powder room.
 Sharing more tiny powder baths with big impact on the blog here.

 8. Wallpaper in Your Bathroom

 Will this trend ever tire?
 We hope not.
-We're finding this install common in all of our projects over the past few years.
-Easily adding this trend in a kids bathroom, guest or a main living powder room.
-A perfect way to add personality, and - a small enough space you can remove it someday down the road as a weekend DIY project.
+We’ve found this installation common in all of our projects over the past few years.
+Easily add this trend in a kids’ bathroom, guest, or a main living powder room.
+A perfect way to add personality, and – a small enough space you can remove it someday down the road as a weekend DIY project.